AVDambeck/yabec/books/rulebook/index.md

 ### Caller
 Get consensus on what the party would like to do, and communicate to the Dungeon Master.

-## Booklets
-Yabec is split into four major sections:
-### Rules
-Covers exploration, fighting, health and damage, experience, etc.
-### Character
-Covers classes and character creation, as well as basic items.
-### Magic
-Covers magic and spellcasting.
-### Extended
-Covers downtime, and advanced item lists.

 ## Miscellenious
 ### Invocation
 Players can *invoke* a rule to activate optional rules, or to ask the Dungeon Master to rule in a manor consistant with the book (as indicated in the outset of the book.